Written by BKS’ Chief Editor, Britt Lynn

 “In springtime, love is carried on the breeze.
 Watch out for flying passion and kisses whizzing by your head.”Emma Racine deFleur

-In addition, I have compiled a list of other STEM-related activities for 2021 that are sure to keep your kiddos entertained this spring, all while learning valuable lessons (without them even knowing it).
+In addition, I have compiled a list of other STEM-related activities that are sure to keep your kiddos entertained this spring, all while learning valuable lessons (without them even knowing it).
 And, if your young ones are interested in flower gardening, check out this fun inside activity for “growing” a garden.
 The GILI Flower Garden Building Toy is a perfect activity for rainy days when it’s just too muddy to get outside to plant some seeds.
 Madison, my bonus daughter, loves hers!

 Spring has sprung around here and we are so refreshed.
 Do I have spring fever?
 You better believe it!
 With Easter around the corner, I hope it brings you a sense of renewal full of good health, happiness, and high spirits.
 Take some time to get out and enjoy it with your family!